Michael-Rudolf/Stupid-RISC-instruction-set/README.md

-# Stupid-RISC-instruction-setn
+# Stupid-RISC-instruction-set
 This serves as an instruction set for my hobby CPU project.
-This is important for other projects
+This is important for some of my other projects (VirtualMachine, etc.).